 Please note, the deadline for Fall 2024 complete applications, including all transcripts, letters, test scores, and statements, is January 12, 2024.
 The preferred deadline is December 15, 2023, for best consideration for financial support and an application fee waiver.
 Spring admissions are rare, and any applicant seeking consideration for spring must have a letter of support from a current, primary Fischell Department of Bioengineering faculty member.

-Admission to the Graduate Program in Bioengineering requires a Bachelor’s degree in a science or engineering discipline from an accredited undergraduate institution.
-Applicants with degrees in non-engineering disciplines, such as biology, chemistry, physics, or mathematics, are expected to have the following prerequisite courses: Calculus I, II, III; Differential Equations; and Thermodynamics.
+Admission to the Graduate Program in Bioengineering requires a bachelor’s degree in a science or engineering discipline from an accredited undergraduate institution.
+Applicants with degrees in non-engineering disciplines, such as biology, chemistry, physics, or mathematics, are expected to have the following prerequisite courses: Calculus I, II, III and Differential Equations.
 These courses would ideally have been completed by the time of application, but they may also be in progress.

 As required by the Graduate School, all application materials are to be submitted electronically:

 - Personal History Statement (optional; view essay instructions here)

 - Non-refundable application fee ($75) for each program to which an applicant applies